-Most listings are in the $20's per square foot per year.
-The Indianapolis region is going through a a boost in rates.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Indianapolis region is seeing a a boost in rates.
 In the last 3 months, the median rate rose $1 per sqft per year.
 That's a 3% rise in rent.

-Compared to the rest of the Indianapolis market, the Indianapolis region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Indianapolis market, the Indianapolis submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 324 listings have been posted online, so you'll want to check back regularly for new listings.
-About 2% of the available space in the Indianapolis are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 435 listings have been posted online, so you'll want to check back regularly for new listings.
+About 45% of the available space in the Indianapolis are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,770 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this area are close to 2 floors.
-Most buildings in this area were built in 1951 and are Class B.
+Even though the median size is 3,640 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this market are close to 2 floors.
+Most buildings in this region were built in 1959 and are Class B.